Bandits of the Acoustic Revolution: Career

-On March 1, the revamped website went online with a link to the original EP on iTunes and a site called Pentimento Music Company.
-This new site is set up in the same style as the RISC Group's current site, in that it is a logo over a minimalistic background.

 According to an update on March 16, the next album would hopefully be released around the time of or after Streetlight Manifesto's next release, which was released on November 13, 2007.
-However, the update also states, "But we're dealing with you-know-who here so expect it sometime before the end of our current decade."
+However, the update also states, "But we're dealing with you-know-who here so expect it sometime before the end of our current decade".
 The update also contained a recruitment statement for musicians of certain instruments who live in the Los Angeles area.
 To form a West Coast Division, the band wants skilled musicians for recording and hopefully touring.
 Also in the update was information about Pentimento Music Company, stating that it is a small label that will be releasing the group's future albums and that its website is soon to be running.
 The update also stated that both BOTAR and Streetlight Manifesto have recruited people to start helping with updates to the websites.

 "The 99 Songs of Revolution Project will consist of 8 full length records.
 Two from SM, two from BOTAR, and two each from two other SM related groups.
 Yes, this is indeed the record that Victory mistakenly posted as coming out in Oct of 08.
 Not sure how they got that date, but it was never even a possibility.
 The first SM record for 99SOR will be out March 16, 2010, simultaneously with another of the 8 CDs (no, not the BOTAR one).
 Victory will be putting out the CDs and mp3s and Pentimento will be releasing and distributing the vinyl.
 We are aware of our reputation to take forever to release records and miss our self imposed deadlines, so we are not giving anyone solid dates, not even our labels.
 Early 09 release, that's it.
 We are, though, working hard on it.
 The demos are all but done and we head into the studio to begin tracking in October.
-Our upcoming tour schedule, as you know, is borderline impossible/insane, so cut us some slack."
+Our upcoming tour schedule, as you know, is borderline impossible/insane, so cut us some slack".